 *WWMLS WA Data

-Monthly closed home sales increased by a single sale over the previous month and were within 1 closing of the number that closed in August of last year.
+Listings increased by 6% over the previous month and ended 15% above the number of homes available in July of last year.

 *WWMLS WA Data